Who must develop the COVID-19 Safety Plan

 Note: There cannot be rotation of people on the dancefloor beyond this wedding party.

 Under Public Health Orders all wedding services and gatherings after wedding services must have a COVID-19 Safety Plan.

-All wedding services and gatherings after wedding services must also register as COVID Safe.
+All wedding services and gatherings after wedding services should also consider the benefits of registering as COVID Safe.

 Complete the plan in consultation with staff, then share it with them.